-SOLUTION: Give it a shot of recommended lubricant spray
+Give it a shot of recommended lubricant spray.

 This is a quick and easy fix.
 Modish Metal Art recommends WD-40 Dirt and Dust Resistant Dry Lube PTFE Spray.
-This will repel future build up of dirt and not react with the plastic.
+This will repel future build up of dirt and may need it once a year.
 Not to be confused with regular WD-40.
 No other lubricant is recommended, as it may react with the plastic and render the button unusable.

-If the push button does not function after trouble shooting, it should be replaced.
+If the push button does not function after trouble shooting, order a Replacement Push Button.